markusschloesser/MackieC4_P3/README.md

 			1. Script get detected in Live 11

-			2. C4 is usable and shows parameter names
+			2. C4 is usable and shows parameter names, encoders can be used and pushing them defaults value

 			3. track switching works, also parameter bank switching and device switching for device mode.
 Sends etc also work in track mode